LiveUI/ApiCore/README.md

 [![Vapor 3](https://img.shields.io/badge/vapor-3.0-blue.svg?style=flat)](https://vapor.codes)

-Base for API's that require user & team management including forgotten passwords, etc. This library should contain all the basic endpoints neccessary to make your own SaaS platform similar to a github's own user management.
+Base for API's that require user & team management including forgotten passwords, etc. This library should contain all the basic endpoints necessary to make your own SaaS platform similar to a github's own user management.

 > ***Warning!**: This system is only designed to work with **PostgreSQL** at the moment!*